nbellari/nbellari.github.io/ovs-walkthrough.md

 * `odp_flow_format` takes a key coming from the data path and converts to a string.
 It can also replace openflow port numbers with names if a corresponding hash is provided.

-# Some Nuggets from OpenVSwitch Mailing Lists
+# Some Links that Contain Useful Information

 * This [response](https://mail.openvswitch.org/pipermail/ovs-discuss/2013-August/030744.html) from Joe contains some information about *resubmit* and *recirculate* actions - where it is done.
 * One [response](https://mail.openvswitch.org/pipermail/ovs-discuss/2013-August/030855.html) from Reid Price on how the *internal* interface for a bridge is used.
+* This Intel article [about miniflows](https://software.intel.com/content/www/us/en/develop/articles/open-vswitch-subtable-show-tool.html) is informative, with pictures!